 6. Improve your English as a second language

 If English is your second language then it stands to reason that you may well find verbal reasoning tests harder.
 Practice is even more important for you – as is reading articles in English newspapers.
 Try papers like the Guardian, The Times and the Financial Times as well as The Economist, Time Magazine and Fortune.

 7. Practise in the right format

 If you’re going to take your real verbal reasoning test online, then make sure you complete your practice tests online.
-Reading on screen can take longer than on paper and it’s important to get used to this.
-Why not try out some of our free practice tests here on the Bright Network Academy!
+Reading on-screen can take longer than on paper and it’s important to get used to this.
+Why not get a head start and try out some of our free practice tests on Bright Network Academy?